 That said as a dutiful introduction, my friends at TRN (find their AE store here) anyway insisted on sending me a pair of their latest TWS IEMs called T300 for me to share my opinion about them.
 I’m pleased to say that I’ve been quite impressed by their performance on music output.
 Maybe that’s because my expectations were low?
 Could be, but I am very honest in saying that I auditioned much, much worse-sounding wired IEMs!

-What I particularly liked on T300 besides their well done ergonomics and their ease of use is their well calibrated warm-natural timbre and tonality, paired with remarkable imaging on a quite horizontally extended soundstage.
+What I particularly liked on T300 besides their well done ergonomics and their ease of use is their well calibrated warm-natural tonality, paired with remarkable imaging on a quite horizontally extended soundstage.

 Amongst the downsides I would mainly note the lack of AptX-HD nor LDAC support, and a disappointing microphone making them hardly usable for professional-level calls.